open-pioneer/trails-starter/docs/Contributing.md

 Thank you for your interest in contributing to our projects!
 Read our [Code of Conduct](https://github.com/open-pioneer/.github/blob/main/CODE_OF_CONDUCT.md) to keep our community approachable and respectable.

-This document contains a few notes to get you started on your contribution.
+This document contains a few notes to get you started with your contribution.

 ## Identify the correct repository